-Broadcast Wave Format (BWF) is extension of Microsoft WAV audio files for its description.
-BWF have three versions: 0, 1 and 2.
+Broadcast Wave Format (BWF) is an extension of Microsoft WAV audio files.
+Read about BWF destination, content, and others.

-Contain description of coding process applied to the audio data.
+This BWF chunk contains description of coding process that is applied to the audio data.
 Each new coding application shall add a new string with the appropriate information.
 AuI ConverteR 48x44 according EBU R98 add "A=PCM,F=44100,W=16,M=mono,T=AuI ConverteR 48x44," string, where:

 A - Coding Algorithm;